 Veteran Affairs Loan (VA)

 If you’re a veteran with VA benefits, thank you for your service.
-Also, if you have not yet taken advantage of a VA mortgage loan yet, you’re truly missing out on what is quite possibly the best financing deal in real estate investing.
+Also, if you have not yet taken advantage of a VA loan yet, you’re truly missing out on what is quite possibly the best financing deal in real estate investing.
 Get excited and get ready to start building your dream team.

 What you need to know about VA loans: